 Contrary to popular belief, undocumented immigrants may not be granted Nevada driver’s licenses.
 However, undocumented immigrants can obtain a driver’s authorization card (DAC) as long as they can show the DMV:

-- proof of identity; and
+- proof of identity and

 - proof of Nevada residency.

-Like drivers’ licenses, DACs allow card-holders to drive in Nevada.
-But unlike driver’s licenses, DACs do not allow cardholders to board aircraft, obtain state benefits or services, or drive in other states.
+Like drivers’ licenses, DACs allow cardholders to drive in Nevada.
+Though unlike driver’s licenses, DACs do not allow cardholders to:

 Read more about driving rules for illegal aliens in Nevada.

-6. What if I live out-of-state?
+7. What if I live out of state?

 State residents usually have to go to the DMV in person to apply for licensure.
 You may be able to make appointments ahead of time online.
-Currently, the DMV has locations in Clark County and the rest of the state at:

 Carson City 555 Wright Way Carson City, NV 89711 8a-5p M-F | Get Map (775) 684-4368 | Elko 3920 E. Idaho Street Elko, NV 89801 8a-5p M-F | Get Map (877) 368-7828 |